brouhardlab/Kappa/README.md

 ## Usage

-- Add the following update site to your Fiji installation `http://sites.imagej.net/Kappa_site/`.
+- Add the *Kappa-curvature* update site to your Fiji installation in `Help ► Update Fiji ► Manage update sites`.
 - You can run the plugin with `Plugins ► Analyze ► Kappa - Curvature Analysis`.

 ## Authors